MicrosoftDocs/powerquery-docs/powerquery-docs/Connectors/ODataFeed.md

 ## Connecting to Microsoft Graph

 Connecting to [Microsoft Graph](https://docs.microsoft.com/graph/overview) REST [APIs](https://graph.microsoft.com) from Power Query isn't recommended or supported.
 See this [article](../connecting-to-graph.md) for more information.

+## Known Issues and Limitations

+### Joins

+Whenever possible, avoid joins.
+When you can, use the navigation properties of the OData feed itself.
+If you can't avoid them, you should buffer one of the two sides.

+### Query Option